m-kurtenacker/test-artic/README.md

-This is a version of test_rv from the RV project, originally written by @simoll.
+This is a version of test_rv from the [RV project](https://github.com/cdl-saarland/rv), originally written by [Simon Moll](https://github.com/simoll).
 It was altered to be used with artic instead.

 -- Launching the test suite --